rgbpokka/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>
 * The archived guests would have the room number and services field emptied in the Json file.
 <br>Archived guest are also not shown in the UI.
+The rationale for this is that a returning guest would provide
+his/her details to the receptionist upon checking in to the hotel, hence there is no need for the receptionist to refer to details of the archived guests in the UI.
 </div>